nurhabibrs/nurhabibrs/README.md

 ### Stats:
 <details>
  <summary><strong>What i am learning/working on these days</strong></summary>
-    - 🔭 I’m currently working on RPA </br>
+    - 🔭 I’m currently working on Freelance Machine Learning Engineer </br>
     - 🌱 I’m currently learning Python, Flutter, and Data Processing </br>
     - 👯 I’m looking to collaborate on Data Scientist. </br>
     - 🤔 I’m looking for help with master of programming. hehe </br>